-South Carolina Death Benefits Claims
+South Carolina Workers Comp Death Benefit Claims

 When a loved one is killed in a work accident, a spouse and each child may receive weekly compensation.
 Contact an experienced Workers Compensation lawyer at the Strom Law Firm to protect your rights and obtain the Workers’ Comp Death Benefits you deserve.

 Medical: Medical expenses related to the employee’s death will be paid and/or reimbursed.